Andriyshkoy/VPN/README.md

 ## Security notes

-- API keys are stored encrypted in the database using Fernet.
+- API keys of VPN servers are stored encrypted in the database using Fernet.
-- The admin API should be protected with a strong `ADMIN_API_KEY` and ideally served over HTTPS.
+- The admin API requires a login token obtained from the `/login` endpoint and should ideally be served over HTTPS.
 - Temporary configuration files created by the bot are placed in the system temp directory and removed immediately after sending.
 - Communication with VPN servers is performed over plain HTTP; ensure your environment is trusted or switch to HTTPS.